-In this section, we discuss the possible approaches to alert the potential collision events by computing the motion signals in the video frame and the likelihood of the dangerous events.
+In this section, we discuss the possible approaches to alert the potential events by computing the motion signals in the video frame and the likelihood of the dangerous events.
+We will identify if the points extracted have their motion behaviors that are predicted as the potential dangerous events.